sudo-shin/BaseCamp/README.md

 <h1>BaseCamp</h1>

 <p>Discover smart contract development on Base and EVM-compatible chains.
-Complete Galxe Quests to Earn Roles and NFTs as you advance through modules.<p>
+Complete serveral Exercises, Guild Quests to Earn Roles and NFTs as you advance through modules.<p>

 ---